 In honor of Mother’s Day 2020, here’s a chapter on Mom’s service in the Polish Home Army during World War II.

 Bisia was officially sworn into the Polish Home Army at age 20, not long after its formation in February 1942.
-Her qualifications were that she knew the area well around her family’s estate in southeast Poland, was fast – both on horseback and bicycle – spoke fluent German, and had a taste for adventure, developed after being the youngest in her family, and always struggling to gain respect.
+Her qualifications were that she knew the area well around her family’s estate in southeast Poland; was fast afoot as well as on horseback; spoke fluent German; and had a taste for adventure, developed after being the youngest in her family, and always struggling to gain respect.
 But it was that same youth and gender that also afforded her a degree of latitude in dealing with the Germans who dismissed her presence in areas where soldiers gathered.

 She served mostly as a courier as the underground forces in occupied Poland were utilized for reconnaissance and sabotage.
 Sometimes messages would be sent by word of mouth as someone would stop on a pretext of other business and deliver orders in a quick, private exchange.
 Other times orders would come via a brief telephone call.
 One day in the summer of `43, Bisia received such a call telling her to go to the nearby town of Sanok with a horse and wagon, to a smith shop where she was instructed to see a man.